plone/plone.portlets/plone/portlets/README.txt

 =====================

 This package contains the basic interfaces and generalisable code for managing dynamic portlets.
-Portlets are viewlets (see zope.viewlet) which are assigned to columns or other areas (represented by a particular viewlet manager).
+Portlets are content provider (see zope.contentprovider) which are assigned to columns or other areas (represented by a portlet manager).

-The portlets infrastructure differs from zope.contentprovider and zope.viewlet in that it is dynamic.
+The portlets infrastructure is similar to zope.viewlet, but differs in that it is dynamic.
 Rather than register viewlets that "plug into" a viewlet manager in ZCML, plone.portlets contains the basis for portlets that are assigned - persistently, at run time - to locations, users or groups.

 The remainder of this file will explain the API and components in detail, but in general, the package is intended to be used as follows: